MicrosoftDocs/azure-devops-docs/docs/integrate/get-started/authentication/service-principal-managed-identity.md

 If you are a PCA, you can also grant a service principal access to specific projects and assign it a license.
 If you are not, you must reach out to the PCA to update any project memberships or license access levels.

 > [!TIP]
 > To add the service principal to the organization, you will need to enter the application or managed identity's display name.
-If you choose to add a service principal programmatically through the `ServicePrincipalEntitlements` API, make sure to pass in the **service principal's object id** and not the application's object id.
+If you choose to add a service principal programmatically through the [`ServicePrincipalEntitlements` API](/rest/api/azure/devops/memberentitlementmanagement/service-principal-entitlements), make sure to pass in the **service principal's object id** and not the application's object id.

 > [!NOTE]
 > You can only add a managed identity for the tenant your organization is connected to.
 If you would like to access a managed identity in a different tenant, see [the workaround we've included in the FAQ](#q-can-i-add-a-managed-identity-from-a-different-tenant-to-my-organization).

 ![Service principals and managed identities in the Users Hub](./media/users-hub-sps.png)

 After they're added to the organization, they can be treated similarly to standard user accounts.
 You can directly assign permissions to the service principal, add and remove it from security groups and teams, assign it to any access level available to users, and remove it from the organization.
+You can also use the [`Service Principal Graph APIs`](/rest/api/azure/devops/graph/service-principals) to perform CRUD operations on service principals.

 [!VIDEO https://www.microsoft.com/en-us/videoplayer/embed/RWWG70]